-The Hirer agrees not to exceed the maximum permitted number of 150 people.
+The Hirer agrees not to exceed the maximum permitted number of 120 people.

 The Hirer confirms that he or she is over 18 years of age and hereby accepts responsibility for being in charge of and present on the Premises at all times when the public are present and for ensuring that all terms and conditions of this Agreement are complied with.
 Where the Hirer is an organisation then the Hirer agrees to nominate a person to be responsible as required under this clause and to inform the Village Council who such person is prior to the event.

-10 Use of premises
+9 Use of Premises

-11 Gaming, Betting and Lotteries
+10 Gaming, Betting and Lotteries

 The Hirer shall ensure that nothing is done on or in relation to the Premises in contravention of the law relating to gaming, betting and lotteries.

-12 Licensable activities
+11 Licensable activities

 13 Health and Safety

 In advance of an entertainment or play the Hirer shall check the following items:

-- That all escape routes are free of obstruction and can be safely used.
+That all escape routes are free of obstruction and can be safely used.

-- That any fire doors are not wedged open.
+That any fire doors are not wedged open.

-- That there are no obvious fire hazards on the premises.
+That there are no obvious fire hazards on the premises.

-Outbreaks of fire
+14 Outbreaks of Fire

 The Hirer agrees to call the Fire Brigade to any outbreak of fire, however slight, and to evacuate the building immediately and not to re-enter until permission is given by the Fire Officer in charge.

-Health and hygiene
+15 Health and Hygiene

-14 Insurance and Indemnity
+16 Insurance and Indemnity

 The Hirer shall be liable for:

-- Subject to sub-clause (a), the Hirer shall indemnify and keep indemnified accordingly each member of the Village Council and the Village Hall’s employees, volunteers, agents and invitees against such liabilities.
+Subject to sub-clause (a), the Hirer shall indemnify and keep indemnified accordingly each member of the Village Council and the Village Hall’s employees, volunteers, agents and invitees against such liabilities.

-- The Village Council confirms that it has insurance to insure the liabilities described in sub-clause (a) above and may, in its discretion and in the case of non commercial hirers, insure the liabilities described in sub-clause (a) above.
+The Village Council confirms that it has insurance to insure the liabilities described in sub-clause (a) above and may, in its discretion and in the case of non commercial hirers, insure the liabilities described in sub-clause (a) above.

-- The Village Council may in its sole discretion claim on its insurance for any liability of the Hirer hereunder but the Hirer shall indemnify and keep indemnified each of the Village Council and the Village Hall’s employees, volunteers, agents and invitees against any insurance excess incurred and the difference between the amount of the liability and the monies received under the insurance policy.
+The Village Council may in its sole discretion claim on its insurance for any liability of the Hirer hereunder but the Hirer shall indemnify and keep indemnified each of the Village Council and the Village Hall’s employees, volunteers, agents and invitees against any insurance excess incurred and the difference between the amount of the liability and the monies received under the insurance policy.

 The Hirer shall ensure that highly flammable substances are not brought into, or used, in any part of the premises and that no internal decorations of a combustible nature (e.g. polystyrene, cotton wool) shall be erected without the consent of the Village Council.
 No decorations are to be put up near light fittings or heaters.